AFRICA

 7) Are any parts of the territory exempted or covered by particular regulation?

-The Competition Act is applicable to the whole of India except for the State of Jammu and Kashmir.
+The Competition Act is applicable to the whole of India.

 Voluntary or mandatory filing